Rotation Descriptions

 Clinical procedures include ovulation induction, intra-uterine insemination, IVF-ET, ultrasonography, tubal reanastomosis, uterine and vaginal reconstructive surgery, and diagnostic and operative laparoscopy and hysteroscopy.

-In addition to private practice, the division staffs the Reproductive Endocrinology Service at Parkland Hospital.
-This clinic is held one morning a week and averages 20-30 patients per session.
+In addition to private practice, the Division staffs the Reproductive Endocrinology Service at Parkland Memorial Hospital.
+Clinic is held one morning a week.

 Residents see private REI patients with faculty and assist in surgical procedures.
 The residents are encouraged to attend weekly conferences held by the Division, as well as daily inpatient rounds.